-4. Primer paints
+4. Primer Paints

 5. Mineral or silicate paint

 Decorative paint based on inorganic mineral pigments and insoluble silicates.
 In appearance, they resemble lime paint but are of higher quality and more resistant.
-As they are made from renewable raw materials, they can be classified as ecological paints.
+As they are made with renewable raw materials, they can be classified as ecological paints.